 Most people know Rick Bayless from winning the title of Bravo’s Top Chef Masters, beating out the French and Italian with his authentic Mexican cuisine.
 His highly rated Public Television Series, Mexico–One Plate at a Time, is in its ninth season and is broadcast coast to coast.
 In 2012, Rick was nominated for a Daytime Emmy for Best Culinary Host.

-Rick has eight cookbooks.
+Rick has nine cookbooks.
 His second book, Mexican Kitchen, won the Julia Child IACP cookbook of the year award in 1996, and his fourth book, Mexico–One Plate at a Time won James Beard Best International Cookbook of the Year award in 2001.
 Fiesta at Rick’s spent a number of weeks on the New York Times best seller list.

 Rick’s side by side award-winning restaurants are in Chicago.
 The casual Frontera Grill was founded in 1987 and received the James Beard Foundation’s highest award, Outstanding Restaurant, in 2007.
 The 4-star Toplobampo served its first meals in 1991.
 And the wildly popular, LEED GOLD-certified, fast-casual Xoco has been around since 2009, serving wood-oven tortas, steaming caldos, golden churros and bean-to-cup Mexican hot chocolate.
 Rick’s quick-service Tortas Frontera have changed the face of food service at O’Hare International Airport, while Frontera Fresco has brought Frontera flavors to several Macy’s stores and Northwestern University.
 His award-winning Frontera line of salsas, cooking sauces and organic chips can be found coast to coast.